Where’d The Water Go? Google Maps Water Pixel Detection With Canvas

 Startup Investment Portfolio Game

 I read about technology news and startups fairly regularly and often find myself saying “man, I wish I could invest in them”.
 I thought it would be a fairly fun exercise to compile a list of companies I’m excited about now and look back on them in the future.
 For the past few months I’ve been maintaining a Google Spreadsheet of startups I would invest in if I could.
-Keep in mind that I have absolutely no track record, don’t live in Silicon Valley, and am still in college.
-That aside, even the best investors aren’t able to participate in every deal they want in on – but if I had money to invest in private companies, these are the ones I would look to get involved with.
-Last Updated: 10/8/2013
+If I had money to invest in private companies, these are the ones I would look to get involved with.
+Last Updated:

 |Company View Notes||Date||Pre-Investments|